How to Get Your Baby to Sleep in the Crib: 6 Simple Tips for Parents

 - Make the baby’s crib a happy place: Put some toys in the baby’s crib during the day.
 It will make the crib a ‘fun’ and ‘safe’ environment in the baby’s mind.
 But you should do this during playtime and not at nap time.

 - Read a book to your baby: The serenity of your voice can easily help your child to sleep peacefully in a new environment.
-Ensure that the book you choose is specifically for babies and you read it in a calm and gentle way.
-Even though young kids won’t understand what you are reading, but your soothing voice will definitely ease them into sleep.
+Ensure that the book you choose is specifically for babies, and you read it in a calm and gentle way.
+Even though young kids won’t understand what you are reading, your soothing voice will definitely ease them into sleep.

 - Give your baby a bath before putting them to bed: A bath before sleeping will ease your baby into sleep.
 However, if your baby is very active, the bath is only going to freshen him up.
 In this case, you should do it a bit earlier in the day and not before the bedtime routine.